 After a loved one’s death, one of the last things a grieving person wants to consider is money, but this is an unfortunate reality for many.
 Once a family member dies, their estate must be closed out, usually through succession.
 This process can be complicated, especially if the estate is quite large or involves trusts and wills. .
-For assistance with the complex succession process, consider working with a Louisiana successions lawyer.
+For assistance with the complex succession process, consider working with a Louisiana successions lawyer at Field Law.

 The professionals at Field Law have helped many clients through successions involving a variety of estate sizes.
 We can help with inventorying and valuing assets, defending against or filing disputes, and submitting petitions to the court.
 Many successions qualify for flat fee pricing, so you might learn upfront how much your process may cost.
 Schedule a consultation to learn more about your succession options.